 However, the monitored test-out exam is a qualifying examination to exempt students from the specific language requirements of many WMU programs.
 Although some requirements may be fulfilled with the monitored test-out exam, no credit is awarded.
 This monitored examination can be taken by new students with previous experience in French, German, Latin or Spanish.
 There is no fee for the monitored test-out exam.

-Exams are given in 1007 Brown Hall on Tuesday, Thursday and Friday from 11 a.m. to 4 p.m. during the fall and spring semesters, except during exam week or University breaks.
+Exams are given in 1007 Brown Hall Monday through Friday from 7:30 a.m. to 5 p.m. during the fall and spring semesters, except during exam week or University breaks.

 Those who wish to take the placement test must report to 1007 Brown and must arrive before 2 p.m. to ensure the test is finished by closing at 5 p.m.

 Be on time and bring the following with you: